pol-rivero/doot/README.md

   "bin"
 ]

+# If set to true, the dotfiles will be installed as hardlinks instead of symlinks.
+I recommend leaving this as false unless you explicitly need hardlinks.
+use_hardlinks = false

 # Command and flags to use for displaying diffs.
 Use any tool and format you like, but it must accept 2 positional arguments for the files to compare.
 diff_command = "diff --unified --color=always"